saostad/node-typescript-starter/README.md

 - `npm run format` to format with prettier
 - `npm run lint` to lint with eslint
 - `npm run gen-docs` to generate documentations website
-- `npm run vulnerability-scan` to scan for vulnerabilities
 - `npm run docker:build` to create docker image with data from `.env` file and version # from `package.json`
 - `docker-compose up` to run in docker environment